-Test Equipment:
+4.1 Test Equipment

-- A properly calibrated Mass Spectrometer Leak Detector (M.S.L.D.) to have a MDL at a rate of 1.0 x 10-9 Atm.
-Cc/Sec. of helium or better. - The M.S.L.D. should be routinely calibrated as per the manufactures instruction, or per a recognized standard.
-A record of the performed calibration should be kept as part of an established Quality Assurance program. - A calibrated helium leak sized appropriately to prove equipment sensitivity.
+- A properly calibrated Mass Spectrometer Leak Detector (M.S.L.D.) to have a MDL at a rate of 1.0 x 10^-9 Atm.
+Cc/Sec. of helium or better. - The M.S.L.D. should be routinely calibrated as per the manufacturer's instruction, or per a recognized standard.
+A record of the performed calibration shall be maintained and made available upon request. - A calibrated helium leak sized appropriately to prove equipment sensitivity.
 A calibrated leak sized at the leak specification or smaller is required. - Method for documenting the leak test to provide JLab test reports.
+This is typically an electronic file generated by the MSLD itself, however other methods may be used.